-Visitors with a professional role, such as the school nurse, social worker, educational psychologist or members of the Police will have been vetted to work with children through their own organisation.

-Professionals will be required to bring their identity badges on all visits and to wear these.
-They will complete signing in/out forms and wear a school I.D. badge if required to do so and will be handed the Schools Safeguarding Visitors Guide.
+Has DBS clearance or visiting with a professional role such school nurse, social worker, educational psychologist or members of the police who have been vetted to work with children thought their own organisation.
+Can walk around school unaccompanied.
+Professionals will be required to bring their identity badges on all visits and to wear these in addition to blue visitor lanyard.